How Long Does The Honeymoon Phase Last In A Marriage?

 The unconditional love stage

-The unconditional love stage in a relationship may signify complete acceptance and true love in your partnership.
+The unconditional love stage in a long-term relationship may signify complete acceptance and true love in your partnership.
 In this stage, couples may appreciate and value the love they have with their partner, regardless of the ups and downs.

 The honeymoon stage and why it happens